Events

 Family Cooking Workshop – Healthy Eating on a Budget

-In the lead up to the agriCULTURED Festival join celebrity chef Rhys Hannon and Eat Well Tasmania for a workshop designed to educate families on budgeting for healthy, nutritionally dense foods as an alternative to processed meals.
+In the lead up to the agriCULTURED Festival join celebrity chef Rhys Hannan and Eat Well Tasmania for a workshop designed to educate families on budgeting for healthy, nutritionally dense foods as an alternative to processed meals.
 Participants will learn how to stretch a budget using fresh, local ingredients.
 A fun, family-friendly workshop learning to prepare simple, nutritious meals together.

 Strong Bones, Strong Body- Nutrition Information Session